 Ben Perfitt

-Fantastic to hear Gus.
-Adele, shifting gears slightly.
-As a leader in sustainable finance, Guernsey has already pioneered developments such as the world's first regulated sustainable fund regimes.
+Adèle, Guernsey has pioneered developments such as the world’s first regulated sustainable fund regimes.
 Do you see Guernsey emerging as a specialist centre for renewable energy solutions?
-And is this part of a wider pipeline of innovation that you see?

 Ben Perfitt

-Thank you very much, Adele and it's clear Paratus has invested in the island and I've seen your graduate programme recently advertised here.
-What does it mean for Paratus building a base in Guernsey for your long-term strategy and this is to Adele or Gus?
+Paratus has invested in the island and launched a graduate programme.
+What does building a base in Guernsey mean for your long-term strategy?

 Gus Majed